Peter-QA-testing-Journey/INTEGRATION-MANAGEMENT-SYSTEM-FOR-CITY-WASTE-DEPARTMENT/README.md

 ## Project Overview
 This project demonstrates simulation of development and testing of Integration Management System for the City Waste Department.
+For example a Location of Containers.
+The focus is on Creating User stories, Tasks, in general Agile "evolution".
-The focus is on API testing using Postman and JSON server mock data.
+Inside this "Agile World" I have focused on API testing using Postman and JSON server mock data.

 [VISUAL CONCEPT AND RELATIONS](https://github.com/Peter-QA-testing-Journey/INTEGRATION-MANAGEMENT-SYSTEM-FOR-CITY-WASTE-DEPARTMENT/blob/main/Integration%20management%20system%20for%20city%20waste%20department.png)